Joint Communication and Channel Discrimination: Introduction

-A special case of the problem addressed in this paper, with binary channels and an on-off channel parameter, was recently considered in \cite{Joudeh2021} under a maximum channel discrimination error criterion.
-The results we present here generalize \cite[Theorem 1]{Joudeh2021} to arbitrary discrete memoryless channels with input cost, and to the entire trade-off between the rate and the two types of channel discrimination exponents.
-Other closely related results were also recently reported in \cite{Chang2022}.
-Here the authors consider a setting where the parameter $\theta$ (not necessarily binary) affects both the communication and sensing channels, and hence the communication problem is of a compound nature.
-Moreover, the authors in \cite{Chang2022} consider both non-adaptive and adaptive (i.e. with feedback) schemes.
-On the other hand, the setting in \cite{Chang2022} does incorporate an input cost constraint.
-Our results are perhaps most related to \cite[Theorem 3]{Chang2022}, yet are more general in some sense (we consider the trade-off between the two exponents under a cost constraint), are are more restricted in another sense (we focus on the case with binary $\theta$).
+As mentioned earlier, a special case of the problem addressed in this paper, with binary channels and an on-off channel parameter (i.e., target detection), was considered in \cite{Joudeh2022} under a minimax channel discrimination error criterion.
+The results we present here generalize \cite[Theorem 1]{Joudeh2022} to arbitrary discrete memoryless channels with input cost, and to the entire trade-off between the rate and the two types of channel discrimination exponents.
+Other very closely related results were also reported in \cite{Chang2023}, and its preliminary version \cite{Chang2022}.
+In these works, the authors consider a setting where $\theta$ is not necessarily binary, but belongs to a finite set; and affects both the communication and sensing channels, and hence the communication problem is of a compound nature.
+Moreover, they investigate both non-adaptive and adaptive schemes.
+Nevertheless, \cite{Chang2022,Chang2023} focus only on the minimax channel discrimination criterion.\footnote{\cite{Chang2022,Chang2023} also do not consider an input cost constraint, which is, however, a minor difference and can be easily incorporated.} Our results are somewhat comparable to \cite[Theorem 3]{Chang2022} and \cite[Theorem 1]{Chang2023}, yet are more general in some sense as we characterize trade-off between the two exponents, and are more restricted in another sense as we focus on the binary parameter case.
+In this context, it should be noted that for binary $\theta$ and under fixed-length transmission, adaptivity does not improve the channel discrimination error exponents \cite{Hayashi2009,polyanskiy2011_ITA}; and hence there is no loss in generality in our restriction to non-adaptive schemes.